brannondorsey/wifi-cracking/README.md

 airmon-ng
 ```

-If you do not see an interface listed than your wireless card does not support monitor mode 😞.
+If you do not see an interface listed then your wireless card does not support monitor mode 😞.

 We will assume your wireless interface name is `wlan0` but be sure to use the correct name if it differs from this.
 Next, we will place the interface into monitor mode: